 THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

-In this week's Parsha, Bishalach, the Bnei Yisroel pass unhindered through the Yam Suf, while the Mitzrim drown, those Vilda Chayas.
+In this week's Parsha, Bishalach, the Bnei Yisrael pass unhindered through the Yam Suf, while the Mitzrim drown, those Vilda Chayas.
 Following this great miracle, Moishe Rabbeinu sings Az Yashir, the "Song of the Sea," surrounded by a chorus made up of Klal Yisroel, with musical accompaniment by the London Philharmonic Orchestra, and with U2 serving as the opening act.
 It's gevaldik, man!

-A Gemarrah in Chulin quotes Rish Lakish, who is troubled that Miriam Haneviya felt compelled to deliver her own song afterwards.
+A Gemarrah in Chulin quotes Rish Lakish, who is troubed that Miriam Haneviya felt compelled to deliver her own song afterwards.
 What, Moishe Rabeinu's song wasn't good enough?
 Suddenly women need to have equal time with men and copy everything that we do, including singing praises to Hakkadoshboruchhu?
-I'm surprised that the Bnei Yisroel's sheep didn't feel left out and start singing a duet with the goats!
+I'm surprised that the Bnei Yisrael's sheep didn't feel left out and start singing a duet with the goats!

 Asks Rish Lakish: What could Miriam have possibly been thinking?